 For decades, this patch of the Hudson River shoreline—from West 30th to 34th Streets, between 10th and 11th Avenue—was a waystation for subway train cars.
-Now, floating above those trains is a luxurious collection of sights, shops, eats, and the northern terminus of High Line Park.
+Now, floating above those trains is a luxurious collection of sights, shops, eats, and the northern terminus of the High Line.
 Located between Midtown West and Chelsea, Hudson Yards can be the launching point for your next visit to New York.

-Hudson Yards NYC: High Line Park
+High Line Park in Hudson Yards

-You already know The High Line as a beloved public space in Chelsea.
+You already know the High Line as a beloved public space in Chelsea.
 Now, this converted elevated rail line extends to Hudson Yards and finds its end near the tower at 55 Hudson Yards.
 Like the southern portions of the park, the new portion of The High Line provides an elegant, walkable space 30 feet from the ground with beautiful greenery, waterfront views, and public art.
-Now you can walk all the way from The Whitney Museum to the shops at Hudson Yards without battling street traffic!
+Now you can walk all the way from the Whitney Museum to the shops at Hudson Yards without battling street traffic!

-Hudson Yards NYC: Edge Observation Deck
+The Edge NYC Observation Deck

-Hudson Yards NYC: The Restaurants at Hudson Yards
+The Restaurants at Hudson Yards

-David Chang’s Momofuku imprint can be found at the new Korean restaurant Kawi, as well as the popular fast food chicken spot, Fuku.
-The bottom floor of the shopping center is occupied by Mercado Little Spain, the Spanish market with stalls of churros, glasses of sangria, and three separate restaurants to discover sensational Spanish cooking.
+There are at least 25 restaurants at Hudson Yards, ranging from fast food to fine dining.
+Co-curated by chef Thomas Keller (of three-Michelin-starred Per Se), these establishments represent some of the brightest culinary talents.
+David Chang’s Momofuku imprint can be found at popular fast food chicken spot, Fuku.
+The bottom floor of the shopping center is occupied by Mercado Little Spain, the Spanish market (it's to-go for now, while the city recovers from the pandemic).
 New York favorites like Van Leeuwen Ice Cream, Cookshop, Dylan’s Candy Bar, Jack’s Coffee, and William Greenberg have locations at Hudson Yards as well.

 The Shed is the multidimensional arts venue at Hudson Yards.
 This incredible hybrid structure serves as equal parts museum, performance space, and public meeting place.
 An innovative nesting design, The Shed’s transparent outer shell can extend and retract as needed for a variety of events.
 For a visual aid, visit this page for a very helpful video made by the architects Diller Scofidio + Renfro.
 On any given week, you can check out a dance performance, an art exhibition, a concert, or a play at this dynamic new cultural center.

 The Shed also features a full-service restaurant from Danny Meyer (Union Square Cafe, Shake Shack).
 This restaurant, Cedric’s at The Shed, is open all day and offer an extensive beverage program as well as sandwiches, salads, and snacks.
-545 W 30th St., 646-455-3494, theshed.org
+545 W. 30th St., 646-455-3494, theshed.org

+Equinox is known for its killer gym game; now it’s also a hotel chain.
+Visit its first location at Hudson Yards, and stay in one of its luxe rooms so you’ll have ready access to the neighborhood’s shops, restaurants, and sightseeing.
+There’s also a fitness center at Equinox Hotel, as well as a spa and a SoulCycle studio.
 On the 24th floor, get healthy, delicious food with an incredible view at Electric Lemon.
 Stephen Starr of Pastis and Le Coucou created this seasonal restaurant with fresh ingredients and flavors at the forefront.
 The terrace dining puts the dining experience over the top in warmer months—especially at sunset!
 Equinox Hotel: 33 Hudson Yards, 212-812-9200, equinox-hotels.com; Electric Lemon: 33 Hudson Yards, 24th Floor, 212-812-9202, electriclemonnyc.com